RZRZR/diyiot.xyz/docs/thoughts/decentralisation.md

 ## Who I am and what I'm interested in

 I'm a creative technologist.
-I come from an arts background, I'm self taught techy who has always been interested in how things work.
+I come from an arts background, I'm self taught techie who has always been interested in how things work.
 I'm a really good google-until-I-find-the-solution maker.

 I believe anyone can make things with the right guides and enough confidence.